 Ultimately, innovation managers need to build frameworks that are useful for making decisions.
 They cannot be so complex that no one understands them, but they cannot be so simple as to remove rigorous thinking from the process.

-A good portfolio framework should uncover where companies are overinvesting and where they are not investing so executives can make coherent decisions on how to reallocate resources.
+A good framework for building innovation portfolios should uncover where companies are overinvesting and where they are not investing.
+This transparency will allow executives to make coherent decisions on how to reallocate resources.
 Having multiple frameworks and dimensions to measure the portfolio is an absolute must.

 Managers should understand constraints and requirements in terms of resources, time frame, risk, and optionality, and how they fit into the overall strategy.
 Without that basis in strategy, any portfolio map is an academic waste of time at best, and innovation theatre at worst.

-- A portfolio framework without strategy is a performance, not a useable tool.
+- A portfolio framework without strategy is a performance, not a usable tool.